MarcoStoffers/ARDUSpeedHF/ARDUSpeedHF/README.md

 * 4S LiPo cutoff voltage = 13.2V

 ## License
 The project is licensed under the Creative Common License.
 A rebuild for private or non-profit associations is desired, commercial rebuild or distribution I forbid.
-If someone should develop the mixer further, I ask for the naming of the original project.
+If someone should develop this project further, I ask for the naming of the original project.

 ![CreativeCommonLicense](https://marcostoffers.github.io/cc.png)